 What is it?
 The health insurance Marketplace is a new way to find health coverage.
 It lets you compare the costs and benefits of different plans.

 Each state has a Marketplace.
-The federal government oversees the Marketplaces in some states.
-Other states run their own Marketplace.
+The federal government oversees the Marketplaces in some states, while other states run their own.

 Plans can't turn you down because you have a health problem or you've had one in the past.